Aloshi/EmulationStation/THEMES.md

 * `path` - type: PATH.
 	- Path to the sound file.
 Only .wav files are currently supported.

+#### helpsystem

+* `pos` - type: NORMALIZED_PAIR.
+* `textColor` - type: COLOR.
+* `fontPath` - type: PATH.
+* `fontSize` - type: FLOAT.

+The help system is a special element that displays a context-sensitive list of actions the user can take at any time.
+You should try and keep the position constant throughout every screen.
+Keep in mind the "default" settings (including position) are used whenever the user opens a menu.

 [*Check out the "official" themes for some more examples!*](http://aloshi.com/emulationstation#themes)